What Is An Independent Medical Exam (IME)

 Can You Sue A Workers Comp Doctor?

-Your workers comp doctor can grossly misinterpreted your injuries, or belittled them to your insurance company.
+Your worker’s comp doctor can grossly misinterpret your injuries, or belittled them to your insurance company.
 If you find that your workers comp doctor has lied on the IME report, you can sue for medical negligence.